 - wax esters: Beeswax, lanolin and stearyl stearate

 Controversial ingredients like mineral oils, lanolin, and paraffin are common occlusives.
-They really do cover the skin and won’t let it breathe and are a big no in our clean, beauty products.
+They will really cover your skin and won’t let it breathe and are a big no in our clean, beauty products.

-The mind truly does boggle, especially if we refer back to the ‘band-aid’ analogy and how the long term use of such occlusives can make the skin go all wrinkly – can we get an amen!
+The mind truly does boggle, especially if we refer back to the ‘band-aid’ analogy and how the long term use of such occlusives can make your skin go all wrinkly – can we get an amen?

-When skin is highly inflamed and the protective barrier is damaged beyond repair, Vaseline can TEMPORARILY come to the rescue.
+When your skin is highly inflamed, and the protective barrier is damaged beyond repair, Vaseline can TEMPORARILY come to the rescue.

 Why?
-Because it is a water repellent and nonwater soluble, sealing in that much-needed moisture, because it forms a hydrophobic film between the skins cells.
+Because it is a water repellent and nonwater soluble, sealing in that much-needed moisture because it forms a hydrophobic film between your skins cells.

 But as a one-off temporary fix, if your barrier has been badly compromised and your skin is burning and stinging, vaseline is a good temporary measure for immediate relief – it’s literally like putting a sheet of plastic over your skin, preventing evaporation from the surface of your skin.

-Now please don’t confuse VASELINE with PETROLEUM JELLY which has different grades of purity, so how toxic your petroleum jelly products are you will never know.
-Vaseline, on the other hand, is very refined, triple purified, and is regarded as a noncarcinogenic by product.
+Please don’t confuse VASELINE with PETROLEUM JELLY which has different grades of purity, so how toxic your petroleum jelly products are you will never know.
+On the other hand, Vaseline is very refined, triple purified, and is regarded as a noncarcinogenic by product.

 Like the sound of what this product does, but looking for a natural alternative?
 Then a healing container of skin slathering Tamunu and Avoodcado treatment balm will do the trick, and the really great thing it can be used as little or as often as you want, to treat your dry skin concerns.